Hamilton (Province of Canada electoral district)

 Hamilton was an electoral district of the Legislative Assembly of the Parliament of the Province of Canada, in Canada West, based on the town of Hamilton.
 It was created in 1841, upon the establishment of the Province of Canada by the union of Upper Canada and Lower Canada.
 Hamilton was represented by one member in the Legislative Assembly.
 It was abolished in 1867, upon the creation of Canada and the province of Ontario.

 Boundaries

 Hamilton electoral district was based largely on the municipal boundaries of the town of Hamilton, located at the western end of Lake Ontario in the central area of Canada West (now the province of Ontario).
 Hamilton was the major centre of the electoral district.

-The Union Act, 1840 had merged the two provinces of Upper Canada and Lower Canada into the Province of Canada, with a single Parliament.
-The separate parliaments of Lower Canada and Upper Canada were abolished.Union Act, 1840, 3 & 4 Vict.
-(UK), c.
-35, s.
-2. The Union Act provided that the town of Hamilton would constitute one electoral district in the Legislative Assembly of the new Parliament, but gave the Governor General of the Province of Canada the power to draw the boundaries for the electoral district.
+The Union Act, 1840 merged the two provinces of Upper Canada and Lower Canada into the Province of Canada, with a single Parliament.
+The separate parliaments of Lower Canada and Upper Canada were abolished.
+The Union Act provided that the town of Hamilton would constitute one electoral district in the Legislative Assembly of the new Parliament, but gave the Governor General of the Province of Canada the power to draw the boundaries for the electoral district.

 The first Governor General, Lord Sydenham, issued a proclamation shortly after the formation of the Province of Canada in early 1841, establishing the boundaries for the electoral district: